 - The image will be interpreted by one of our breast imagers and a report is sent to your referring provider in a couple of days following your examination.

 Is this screening covered by insurance?

-To make an appointment for an Automated Whole Breast Ultrasound Screening in Fayetteville or Bentonville, call (479) 442-6266.
+To make an appointment for a Breast Ultrasound Screening in Fayetteville or Bentonville, call (479) 442-6266.
 You do not need a physician’s referral.

 Screening & Diagnostic Services